Summer 2026

 Payment Information:

-– Summer membership fees for accepted members must be paid in full by Wednesday, June 18th, or arranged on a payment plan, to attend the first day of summer.
+– Summer membership fees for accepted members must be paid in full by Friday, June 19, 2026, or arranged on a payment plan, to attend the first day of summer.

 Cost for General Membership: